This is an AI translated post.

 Select Language

-Japanese Prime Minister Fumio Kishida met with reporters during his visit to Italy on the 15th and was asked about the possibility of dissolving the current House of Representatives and reshuffling the cabinet after the end of the current session of the Diet on the 23rd.
-Kishida responded, "We are fully committed to tackling pressing issues, including political reform.
-At this time, we are not considering anything other than achieving results."
+Prime Minister Fumio Kishida met with reporters during his visit to Italy on the 15th and was asked about the possibility of dissolving the House of Representatives and reshuffling the Cabinet and Liberal Democratic Party executives after the current parliamentary session ends on the 23rd.
+In response, Prime Minister Kishida stated, “We are making every effort to address urgent issues, including political reform.
+At present, we are not considering anything other than achieving results.”

-Regarding the reform of the "research, survey, publicity, and accommodation expenses" (formerly known as document, communications, transportation, and accommodation expenses), he stated, "We, as the Liberal Democratic Party, want to respond wholeheartedly."
-Regarding the agreement reached with the leader of Nippon Ishin no Kai, Shinzo Maeba, to legalize the disclosure of how the funds are used and the mandatory return of unused funds to the national treasury, he said, "This is an agreement between party leaders, and it has been confirmed in writing.
-It is a serious matter."
+Regarding the reform of the “Survey Research, Publicity, and Stay Expenses” (formerly known as “Document, Communication, Transportation, and Stay Expenses”), he stated, “As the Liberal Democratic Party, we want to respond sincerely.”
+Concerning the agreement reached with Nippon Ishin no Kai Representative Shinzo Abe during their meeting on making public the use of funds and mandating the return of unused funds to the national treasury through legal revisions, he stated, “This is an agreement between the leaders of political parties, and it has been confirmed in writing.
+It is a serious matter.”